jordan ‘98.

 “we steal the cable.

-pretty sick, right?”
+pretty slick, right?”

 -

-don’t sleep on ants marching either.
+don’t sleep on the ants marching either.